Mugwena14/YoJobs/README.md

-# 🧑‍💼 YoJobs
+# 🧑‍💼 NextHire

-YoJobs is a modern job listing platform built to connect employers and job seekers with ease.
+NextHire is a modern job listing platform built to connect employers and job seekers with ease.
 It features a clean UI, responsive design, and simple navigation to make job searching and posting seamless.

 ## 🚀 Features